Saturday, July 19, 2025

 His mother had been saying since they left Gaza that she wanted to go back to Gaza.
 She always told Han that please bury me in Gaza next to my daughter, Mary, and the other volunteer who was killed early this year.
 I knew Han was going to try his best to fulfill his mom’s wish.
 He kept saying “I want to bring my mom back to Gaza.”

+I was trying to figure out how to put his mom in a casket, move her body back through the north gate, and bury her.
+But I knew there was no logistical way to do that…….
 It was at that point, I remembered the Admiral*, the man who helped me when I was shot by a sniper in Syria and he also made it possible for me to go into Gaza when we had the final staff meeting in the middle of the night last year.
 That’s where I found Mary.

 I knew it was not going to be an easy ask, but maybe some of his soldiers could go with Han, and at least be able to give him a few moments to bury his mom.
 I tried to call him.
 I didn’t think he would answer, but I felt that I had to try my best.

+As I said in my post a few days ago, sometimes the #miracle seems so impossible and all the answers don’t make sense, but we still believe God for the impossible.
 I talked to the Admiral on the phone, he didn’t feel like he could ask any of the soldiers in his unit for this “special deed”, as he called it, knowing that they were going to be deployed to Lebanon in just a few days.

 He said maybe some of the men from the 7-man patrol that helped guard our Sunday School and the food for the kids this last Easter may be willing to help, as they saw how Han prayed, and saw the dead Palestinian boy come back to life, and how 800 Palestinians accepted Christ that morning.